 - Place your dough into the Instant Pot, partially submerged in seasoned vegetable broth.

-- Seal the lid on the pot and set it to “manual” or “pressure cook” and cook for 10-15 minutes.
+- Seal the lid on the pot, set it to “manual” or “pressure cook,” and cook for 10-15 minutes.

 Storage instructions

-To store: Place any leftovers in an airtight container or wrap tightly in plastic wrap and place it in the fridge.
-Properly stored, seitan can last for up to 5 to 7 days.
+To store: Place leftover seitan in an airtight container or wrap it in plastic wrap and place it in the fridge for 5-7 days.

-To freeze: Wrap tightly in plastic wrap or place it in a freezer-safe container or resealable bag.
-This can be frozen for up to 2 to 3 months.
+To freeze: Wrap the seitan in plastic wrap or place it in a freezer-safe container and freeze for 2-3 months.

 Frequently asked questions

 Both can be part of a healthy diet, but their suitability depends on individual dietary goals.
-If you’re chasing a higher protein alternative this is great!
+If you’re looking for a higher-protein alternative, this is great!

 Seitan